After 40 witnesses and 43 days of testimony, here's what we learned at Trump’s civil fraud trial

 Instead, at a presentation to the bankers, Trump handed out copies of one of Forbes magazine’s lists of wealthy celebrities, Cornwell testified.

-While running for president in 2016, Trump told the AP that had he bought the Bills, "I wouldn’t be doing what I’m doing."
+While running for president in 2016, Trump told The Associated Press that had he bought the Bills, "I wouldn’t be doing what I’m doing."

 He built it.
 He lived in it.
 Yet from at least 2012-2016, the former president’s Trump Tower triplex penthouse was valued in his financial statements as though it measured 30,000 square feet (2,800 square meters), nearly three times its actual size.